drycc/workflow/src/quickstart/install-workflow.md

-PLATFORM_DOMAIN                            | Required item, specify drycc's domain name DRYCC_ADMIN_USERNAME                       | Required item, specify drycc's admin username DRYCC_ADMIN_PASSWORD                       | Required item, specify drycc's admin password CHANNEL                                    | By default, `stable` channel will be installed.
+PLATFORM_DOMAIN                            | Required item, specify drycc's domain name DRYCC_ADMIN_USERNAME                       | Required item, specify drycc's admin username DRYCC_ADMIN_PASSWORD                       | Required item, specify drycc's admin password CERT_MANAGER_ENABLED                       | Whether to use automatic certificate.
+It is `true` by default CHANNEL                                    | By default, `stable` channel will be installed.
 You can also specify `testing` USE_HAPROXY                                | Haproxy is enabled by default.
 If you want to turn it off, this value is false METALLB_ADDRESS_POOLS                      | IP pool for LoadBalancer.
 The default is `172.16.0.0/12`